-Issues raised relating to the adequacy of foundations would be dealt with by building regulations.
+Issues raised relating to the adequacy and impact of foundations, drainage including water and foul drainage would be dealt with by building regulations.

 Conclusion

 The proposed extensions are considered, on balance, to be acceptable and appropriate in this context within the street scene and within the character of the conservation area.